 For instance, a one-of-a-kind red Mac Pro sold at Sotheby’s for $977,000.
 A Jony Ive-designed (Red) Desk sold for $1,685,000.
 And more-affordable items like red leather iPhone cases also came out in limited editions.
 These days, Apple regularly sells iPhones, Apple Watches and other products in bold red colors, and (Red) has expanded its remit to fight pandemics including COVID-19.

-After partnering with the nonprofit for 14 years, “Apple has generated nearly $250 million for the Global Fund to support HIV/AIDS programs,” the organization said in a 2021 press release about the (Red) versions of iPhone 13 and iPhone 13 mini.
+After partnering with the nonprofit for more than a decade, “Apple has generated nearly $250 million for the Global Fund to support HIV/AIDS programs,” the organization said in a 2021 press release about the (Red) versions of iPhone 13 and iPhone 13 mini.

 U2 and Apple’s special relationship